Note

 }

-You can use a system-assigned managed identity to access Azure Key Vault to store and manage secrets for use in API Management policies.
+You can use a system-assigned managed identity to access Key Vault to store and manage secrets for use in API Management policies.
 For more information, see Use named values in Azure API Management policies.

 Note